As tech millionaires multiply, wealth advisers struggle to connect

 "My personality doesn't lend itself to being the sort of person who would research good wealth managers and then trust them with making decisions.
 I don't want to spend any time thinking or caring about that," said Gungor, who grew up in Turkey and Finland before moving to the U.S.

-He and others of his generation are posing a challenge for wealth advisers who are streaming into Silicon Valley and San Francisco after the public stock offerings of companies such as Facebook (FB.O), LinkedIn LNKD.N and Twitter (TWTR.N) helped California create more millionaires than any other U.S. state since 2009.
+He and others of his generation are posing a challenge for wealth advisers who are streaming into Silicon Valley and San Francisco after the public stock offerings of companies such as Facebook, LinkedIn and Twitter helped California create more millionaires than any other U.S. state since 2009.

 But even as traditional financial firms battle for office space and seek out new customers, they're finding that the pickings aren't easy.
 The youngest winners of the thriving tech economy, many of whom came of age during the last financial crisis, aren't often interested in the ideas that attracted clients in the past.
 Nor are they fans of the old-school model of letting a financial planner make decisions with minimal client input.